nickrusso42518/racc/README.md

     retaining all the uncompressed text files on the control machine is not a long-term solution.
 Setting this to `false` is useful for quick tests or troubleshooting.
+  * `newline_sequence`: Determines what kind of line terminator to use for output files.
+See the Ansible documentation for a full list of options.
   * `archive_format`: Determines what kind of archive to create when the `archive` moduel is called.
 Any option supported by the version of Ansible in use can be used here.
 Some examples include zip, gz, bz2, xz, and tar